-D5.
-Buses: the Area is well provided by a number of bus routes; however a number of issues need to be addressed.
+D9.
+Buses: the Area is well provided by a number of bus routes, however a number of issues need to be addressed.
 Empty buses travelling between West End Green and Cricklewood bus garage should not use Mill Lane, as this route is not suitable for large double-decker buses.
 Empty buses should not park around West End Green.
 The layout of bus stops around the railway stations needs to be redesigned to reduce congestion and allow more space for pedestrians.
+It is likely that additional bus routes, and greater frequency of existing services, will be needed to accommodate the Area's growing population - particularly the rising population of the Growth Area and its car free developments.

-POLICY 3: Development shall allow for improvements to existing public transport infrastructure and provide additional public transport infrastructure as the population of the Area expands - particularly in the West Hampstead Growth Area.
+POLICY 5: Development shall allow for improvements to existing public transport infrastructure and shall contribute to and provide for additional public transport infrastructure as the population of the Area expands - particularly in the West Hampstead Growth Area.